hetricke/datamining-project/README.md

     pip install -r requirements.txt

-to install all the needed modules.
+to install all needed modules.